 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Installation of additional malware, stolen banking information, passwords, identity theft.|

 To eliminate Gh0st remote access trojan our malware researchers recommend scanning your computer with Spyhunter.

-There are many various RATs out there, some examples are Quasar, CyberGate and Sakula.
-As a rule, cyber criminals seek to infect systems with programs of this type so they could control victim's computer remotely and perform various actions that may help them to generate revenue in one or another way.
-Either way, if there is any reason to believe that a computer is infected with RAT, then it should be removed immediately.
+There are many RATs on the internet.
+Some examples are Quasar, CyberGate, and Sakula.
+Generally, cyber criminals seek to infect systems with these programs so that they can control the victim's computer remotely and perform actions that might help them to generate revenue in various ways.
+If there is any reason to believe that your computer is infected with RAT, remove it immediately.

 How did Gh0st infiltrate my computer?

 Files that are attached to irrelevant emails should not be opened.
-Typically, these emails are sent from unknown addresses and disguised as important, official and so on.
+Typically, these emails are sent from unknown addresses and disguised as important, official, and so on.
 Installed programs must be updated using tools or functions that are designed by official developers.
-If activation of installed software is not free, then it should be done properly as well.
-In other words, various 'cracking' tools should not be used, they often are used to proliferate malware.
-Besides, it is not legal to activate licensed programs with them.
-Furthermore, all programs and files should be downloaded from official websites and via direct download links.
-Other channels often contain malicious files and often are used to distribute malicious software.
-One more way to decrease a risk of having a system infected with malicious software is to regularly scan it with a reputable anti-virus or anti-spyware suite, software of this type should be always up-to-date.
+If activation of installed software is not free, it should be performed correctly.
+Various 'cracking' tools should not be used, since they are often used to proliferate malware.
+It is also illegal to activate licensed programs with cracks.
+All programs and files should be downloaded from official websites and via direct download links.
+Other channels often contain malicious files and are used to distribute malicious software.
+Diminish the risk of system infection by regularly scanning your computer with a reputable anti-virus or anti-spyware suite (software of this type should be kept up-to-date).
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.